hmrc/hmrc.github.io/coding-in-the-open-manual.md

 ### Artifacts In The Open

-All our Release Candidates and Releases are hosted at [HMRC on Bintray](https://www.bintray.com/hmrc).
+All Release Candidates and Releases are hosted at [HMRC on Bintray](https://www.bintray.com/hmrc).

 Once an artifact has been built on Jenkins, it is automatically published to Bintray.
-This is restricted to Jenkins to protect our Bintray and PGP keys.
-For SBT repositories our publishing plugin [sbt-bintray-publish](https://www.github.com/hmrc/sbt-bintray-publish) is automatically run on Jenkins as a global SBT auto plugin, which means you do not have configure any Bintray publishing code.
+This is restricted to Jenkins to protect the Bintray and PGP keys.
+For SBT repositories [sbt-bintray-publish](https://www.github.com/hmrc/sbt-bintray-publish) is automatically run on Jenkins as a global SBT auto plugin, which means you do not have configure any Bintray publishing code.

-### Internal Documentation

-This documentation is supplemented by the following internal HMRC documentation:

-1. "Joining HMRC on GitHub" - describes how to apply to join HMRC on GitHub
-1. "Migrating To Coding In The Open" - how to migrate the code, builds, and artifacts of a source code repository into the open
-1. "Security In The Open" - how to mitigate a security fix in an open-source repository